Involuntary Tows –

 The drop fee

-If you were not arrested, it was not unregistered, and it was not blocking any type of public street or property, generally you should be allowed to have AAA or a private tow company of your choice come tow the vehicle.
+If you were not arrested, the vehicle was not unregistered, and it was not blocking any type of public street or property, generally you should be allowed to have AAA or a private tow company of your choice come tow the vehicle.
 You may have to pay a reduced fee to the contracted tow company for coming out, it’s usually 50% of the price of the tow hook-up.
 For example the cost is $108 for the tow, and $3.60 per mile after 5 miles, you’d only pay $54 for the “drop fee”.

 Check the contract between the City or Town and the towing company.
 You can get a copy at City or Town Hall, it is a public record, they are required to give it to you.
 You may have to request it in writing.